In the prologue to the epistle we know as 1 John, the Apostle writes

 Jesus is Righteous

 - Jesus is righteous (2:1, 29; 3:7), and in Him there is no sin (3:5).
 He is also faithful and just (1:9).
 Jesus can be trusted because He is loyal and has integrity.
-Everything He does is based on truth and
+Everything He does is based on truth and can be defended as being right.

 - Jesus told us that He was the Light of the world (John 8:12) and that He has come into the world as light (John 12:42).
 Like the Father He has no darkness in Him (1:5).